Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, thanks.

-Having more fun than a human being should be allowed to have Rush Limbaugh redefining hip for the radio.
+Having more fun, human beings should be allowed to have Rush Limbaugh redefining hip for the radio.

 And we will get to your phone calls at some point.

-Here is the soundbite from Sunday's Fox News Sunday Chris Wallace interviewing a national security advisor, Tom Donolin.
+Here is the soundbite from Sunday's Fox News Sunday, Chris Wallace interviewing a national security advisor, Tom Donnellin.

-And the uh the raid that killed bin Laden and Chris Wallace said, Look, why can't you do waterboarding?
+And Chris Wallace said, look, why can't you do waterboarding?

 Why can't you do enhanced interrogation of Khalid Sheikh Muhammad, who was just as bad an operator as bin Laden was?

-Because, well, our judgment is that it's not consistent with our values, not consistent uh and not necessary uh in terms of getting the kinds of intelligence that we need.
+Because, well, our judgment is that it's not consistent with our values, not consistent and not necessary in terms of getting the kinds of intelligence that we need.

 But shooting bin Laden in the head is consistent with our values.